What is Registrant Verification?

 To change the email address:

-- Log into your Hover account at hover.com/signin
+- Log into your Hover account at https://hover.com/signin

-- Select the domain to be verified from the domain list.
+- If you have more than one domain, chose the domain to be verified from the list of Your Domains.

-- On the Domain Details tab, scroll down to the Registration Records and click Edit next to the Owner contact info.
+- On the domain Overview page, scroll down to the Registration Records, choose Owner, and then click Edit.

 The change of the email address will alert Hover that the new email address needs to be verified and a new link will be emailed to that address.